chriscerie/roact-spring/docs/Hooks/useSpring.md

 ### Either: declaratively overwrite values to change the animation

-If you pass a `to` table, roact-spring will animate to `to` on mount and on every re-render.
-If you don't want the animation to run on mount, ensure `to` = `from` on the first render.
+If you re-render the component with changed props, the animation will update.
+If you don't want the animation to run on mount, ensure `to` equals `from` or `nil` on the first render.

 ```lua
 local styles = RoactSpring.useSpring(hooks, {